ZhouSusan/Algo_Review/Arrays&Hashing/java1DArray/readme.md

 The code in your editor does the following:
 1. Reads an integer from stdin and saves it to a variable, `n`, denoting some number of integers.
-2. Reads `n` integers corresponding to a0, a1, ...., a(n-1) from stdin and saves each integer ai to a variable, val.
+2. Reads `n` integers corresponding to a[0], a[1], ...., a[n-1] from stdin and saves each integer a[i] to a variable, `val`.
 3. Attempts to print each element of an array of integers named `a`.

 Write the following code in the unlocked portion of your editor:
 1. Create an array, `a`, capable of holding `n` integers.
 2. Modify the code in the loop so that it saves each sequential value to its corresponding location in the array.
-For example, the first value must be stored in a0, the second value must be stored in a1, and so on.
+For example, the first value must be stored in a[0], the second value must be stored in a[1], and so on.

 **Input Format**

 The first line contains a single integer, `n`, denoting the size of the array.
-Each line `i` of the `n` subsequent lines contains a single integer denoting the value of element ai.
+Each line `i` of the `n` subsequent lines contains a single integer denoting the value of element a[i].

 **Output Format**